-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, COMPASS Writing score of 80, Classic ACCUPLACER Sentence Skills score of 83, ACCUPLACER NG Writing score of 260, or a grade of "C" or higher in ACAD 0303 Basic Composition.
+Prerequisite: ACT Reading score of 19, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, Classic ACCUPLACER Sentence Skills score of 83, ACCUPLACER NG Writing score of 260, or a grade of "C" or higher in ACAD 0303 Basic Composition.
 Offered in the fall and spring semesters.
-This course is a study of environmental and hereditary effects the cognitive, affective, psychomotor and sociolinguistic development of typically and atypically developing children from conception to middle childhood (conception through age eight) of diverse cultural backgrounds.
-The candidates will be introduced to methods used to observe and evaluate all children's (birth to eight years) development within an inclusive environment and recognize possible delays in development.
+This course is the study of environmental and hereditary effects on the cognitive, affective, psychomotor, and sociolinguistic development of typically and atypically developing children from conception to middle childhood (conception through age 8) with diverse cultural backgrounds within and outside of the United States.
+The candidates will be introduced to methods used to observe and evaluate children's development and recognize possible delays in development.
 Practical application of theory is provided through a variety of hands-on experiences and observations.
 This course includes 10 hours of field experience.
 Candidates earning a "C" or higher in this course will receive certificates of completion for Child Development: Birth to Three, Child Development: Three to Five, and Child Development: Five to Eight through the Arkansas Professional Development Registry.
-This course meets the competencies for the Arkansas Birth to Five Early Childhood Teaching Credential by the Division of Child Care and Early Childhood Education; however, candidates must earn a "C" or higher to receive the credential.
+This course meets the competencies for the Arkansas Birth through Prekindergarten Teaching Credential by the Division of Child Care and Early Childhood Education; however, candidates must earn a "C" or higher to receive the credential.